Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Include a cohort chart, top funnel drop-offs, key feature adoption, DAU/WAU/MAU, and segment filters (channel, device, plan).
 Share it with product, design, analytics, and support on a weekly cadence.

-• Review: Weekly cohort trends, top friction pages, and 1–2 session replay highlights.
+- Review: Analyze weekly cohort trends, identify top friction points, and review 1–2 session replay highlights.

 Sample cohort SQL (simplified — adapt to your warehouse):